Responding To Disaster

 3) You will be interviewed for this activity prior to final assignment.

-• Life Long Ago Camp (July 10 - 14) immerses campers into life in a nineteenth century black powder factory and workers’ village.
-Each day, campers explore different activities common during the 1800s, such as gardening, cooking, making toys, and dancing.
+• Life Long Ago Camp (July 15-19) immerses campers into life in a 19th century black powder factory and workers’ village.
+Each day campers explore different activities common during the 1800s, such as gardening, cooking, making toys, dancing, and much more.
 Campers also participate in tasks specific to a powder factory like firing off charges of powder, making barrels, and constructing water wheels.
 The camp week culminates in a carnival when campers can share what they have learned with their families.

 3 Reviews